Twipped/CurvyAndTrans.com/posts-archived/2019-06-29.1402.9394DE/index.md

 It was a bit bigger this year, more booths, quite a bit more people, and best of all a lot more families.
 Last year we were the only people there with kids in tow.
 Not many other trans people my age, but quite a few teens and a lot of allies.
 Trans Family Support Services and the Poway library hosted the event.

-My son, Ben, kept stealing the show by wondering up to the podium and cheering really loud whenever people applauded 😂
+My son kept stealing the show by wondering up to the podium and cheering really loud whenever people applauded 😂